simonduf/jchart2d-code/readme-binaries.txt

 !
 Improved point highlighting for candle sticks.
 !
 Improved tool tip texts for candle sticks.
 !
 Incorporated text antialiasing (Feature #61).
-o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+!
+Feature request #67: Split demo code into separate jar file.
+Or: remove any dependency from 3rd party libraries (with different license). o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.